 Organizations invest significant time and effort in setting its vision and mission, and preparing a strategic plan to achieve that mission.
 Key performance indicators (KPIs) are an excellent way to measure and monitor how the organization is performing.
-Here are some tips to establishing KPIs for your organization:

 - The measures chosen should relate to financial performance, core activities, elements of the strategic plan and may include external restrictions, such as debt covenants.
 Some examples include return on assets, number of clients, average donation amount, number of programs delivered or satisfaction levels on a customer survey.